Bencodes/rules_android_lint/README.md

 This repository contains Bazel rules for running Android Lint.

-These rules are currently in alpha and the APIs are subject to change.

 ## Features

 - Running Android Lint on Android, Kotlin, and JVM targets